 Supporters of UUJFAN urge our elected representatives and appointees in local, state and national offices to support public policy and legislation consistent with values of faith and principle.
-We insist that the administration of justice and governmental operations be unbiased, transparent, compassionate, accountable, fair, ethical and focused on long term challenges and opportunities facing our state and nation.
-Proposed actions to address areas of specific interest and concern are listed below.
+We insist that the administration of justice and governmental operations be unbiased, transparent, compassionate, accountable, fair and ethical.
+We urge that long term challenges and opportunities facing our state be addressed with a focus on prevention rather than remediation.
+Proposed actions to address areas of specific interest and concern are detailed below.

-UU Justice Florida Action Network supporters are encouraged to meet with their legislators before the start of each Legislative session, develop relationships with them and respond to email Action Alerts from UUJFAN regarding legislation that will come before their representatives in Committee hearings or in subsequent votes on the House or Senate floor.
+UU Justice Florida Action Network supporters are encouraged to schedule virtual meetings with their legislators before the start of each Legislative session, develop relationships and respond to email Action Alerts from UUJFAN regarding legislation that will come before their representatives in Committee hearings or in subsequent votes on the House or Senate floor.

 The biggest obstacles to passage of bills we support is getting Committee Chairs to place bills of interest on their committee agendas for hearings and votes.
 Use the guidelines in the following section to address and overcome these obstacles.